UAA Committees

 Awards

 The Awards Committee’s purpose is to manage the annual UAA Awards Program.
-The signature award, Alumni of the Year, is granted to UAA contributing members to recognize and celebrate new paths taken by USAID alumni to provide service to their communities and to make lasting contributions to others at home and abroad.
-Additional Board-approved awards, such as Lifetime Achievement Recognition, are supported by the Committee.
+The signature award, Alumni of the Year, is granted to UAA contributing members to recognize and celebrate new paths taken by USAID alumni to provide service to their communities and to make lasting contributions to others at home and abroad after leaving USAID.
+Additional Board-approved awards, such as Lifetime Achievement Recognition, are also supported by the Committee.
 The Awards Committee was created in 2014 as a subcommittee of the Membership Committee.
 Its members are considered members of the Membership Committee but are recruited separately, and its work is conducted independently and in confidence pending announcement of the award winners at the Annual General Meeting.
 You can email this committee at: awards@usaidalumni.org.

 Development Issues

-Co-Chair: Gail Spence, Dottie Rayburn
+Co-Chair: Gail Spence

 Finance and Administration